-One of the most consistent and tenacious pilots in the Red Bull Air Race, Australia's Matt Hall has stood on the second step of the World Championship podium for two years running.
-This season, Matt Hall Racing will work harder than ever to claim the title for their own, but they're facing one of their biggest challenges yet.
+One of the most tenacious and focused competitors in the Red Bull Air Race, Australia’s Matt Hall has claimed the second step of the World Championship podium three times in the past four seasons.

 After coming within three-tenths of a second of clinching the crown in 2018, Matt Hall Racing is pushing harder than ever to remain among the top contenders and close the gap to break through for a maiden title.

 Hall is a third-generation pilot and his country’s foremost aviator.
 He flew solo in a glider at age 15, got his pilot’s licence at 18, and has flown more than 6,000 hours in various aircraft.
 A decorated former Wing Commander in the Royal Australian Air Force, he was named Fighter Pilot of the Year in 1997 and became a Fighter Combat (Top Gun) Instructor.

 Australia's only Red Bull Air Race pilot also competed on the international level in aerobatics, winning the Australian Advanced Aerobatic Championship, then finishing first in Freestyle and second overall in the Unlimited category.
 The Honourable Company of Air Pilots honored him with the 2015 Australian Bi-Centennial Award for his outstanding contribution to aviation.